 Where do I go to vote?

-Vote Centers will be open throughout San Mateo County starting 29 days prior to the Election.
+If you would like to vote in person, Vote Centers will be open throughout San Mateo County starting 29 days prior to the Election.
 You will find Vote Center locations on the back of your Sample Ballot & Voter Information Pamphlet or online here.
 Registered voters may vote in person at any San Mateo County Vote Center, request a replacement ballot or drop off their voted ballot.
 Vote Center Representatives will be on hand to help voters requesting assistance.

 When are the Vote Centers open for voting?